 Building Security Checks are conducted during the evening hours by the Eagle Patrol.
 The campus buildings are secured starting at 10:00 p.m.
 Mondays through Thursdays, and 5:00 p.m. on Fridays and Saturdays.
-Buildings are closed on Sundays except where written authorization for access has been established.
+Buildings are closed on Sundays except where access authorization has been established.